niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - All issues SHOULD be addressed during the development process of a NIEM version.
   - Some issues MAY NOT be able to be resolved.
   - It is the responsibility of the TSCs to decide which issues are out of scope, will not be able to meet the schedule, may have negative effects on the community, or otherwise cannot or should not be resolved as requested.
-- Public review comments from the community MUST be sent by the original reviewer to the [NIEMOpen Project Feedback List](https://lists.oasis-open-projects.org/g/niemopen-comment) or otherwise cannot be accepted.
+- Public review comments from the community MUST be posted by the original reviewer to either the [NIEMOpen Project Feedback List](https://lists.oasis-open-projects.org/g/niemopen-comment) or a NIEMOpen GitHub issue;  otherwise, the feedback cannot be accepted.
-- Public review comments from TSC members MUST be set to the appropriate TSC distribution list.

 ## 5.3 Updating model and technical specification artifacts